- Sanlam Risk Premium: R38.50

 - Read the Summary Regulations contained in your Pukwana ya Kganya Membership Book.

-- Kganya will pay you directly using cheque, benefit card or EFT depending on the payment option you select and where you submit your claim.
+- Kganya will pay you directly using cheque or EFT depending on the payment option you select and where you submit your claim.

 - For Roadside Assistance phone the Kganya Helpline on 0800 000 538.